Skip to main content

 Team profile

-The Team tab in Settings is where admins manage how the firm appears inside Libra.
-Owners and Admins can edit; Members see the values read-only.
+The Team tab in Settings is where the team Owner sets how the firm appears inside Libra.
+Only the Owner can edit; Admins and Members see the same fields, greyed out.

 Roles